3 pack 2M 6FT Lightning Cable For iPhone 6s Plus 6 5s 7 Charger Data Sync

 • HMS Charger

-In common usage, data (, also US: ; ) are a collection of discrete or continuous values that convey information, describing the quantity, quality, fact, statistics, other basic units of meaning, or simply sequences of symbols that may be further interpreted formally.
+In common usage, data (, also US: ) is a collection of discrete or continuous values that convey information, describing the quantity, quality, fact, statistics, other basic units of meaning, or simply sequences of symbols that may be further interpreted formally.
 A datum is an individual value in a collection of data.
-Data are usually organized into structures such as tables that provide additional context and meaning, and which may themselves be used as data in larger structures.
+Data are usually organized into structures such as tables that provide additional context and meaning, and may themselves be used as data in larger structures.
 Data may be used as variables in a computational process.
 Data may represent abstract ideas or concrete measurements.
-Data are commonly used in scientific research, economics, and in virtually every other form of human organizational activity.
-Examples of data sets include price indices (such as consumer price index), unemployment rates, literacy rates, and census data.
+Data are commonly used in scientific research, economics, and virtually every other form of human organizational activity.
+Examples of data sets include price indices (such as the consumer price index), unemployment rates, literacy rates, and census data.
 In this context, data represent the raw facts and figures from which useful information can be extracted.

-Data are collected using techniques such as measurement, observation, query, or analysis, and are typically represented as numbers or characters which may be further processed.
-Field data are data that are collected in an uncontrolled in-situ environment.
+Data are collected using techniques such as measurement, observation, query, or analysis, and are typically represented as numbers or characters that may be further processed.
+Field data are data that are collected in an uncontrolled, in-situ environment.
 Experimental data are data that are generated in the course of a controlled scientific experiment.
 Data are analyzed using techniques such as calculation, reasoning, discussion, presentation, visualization, or other forms of post-analysis.
-Prior to analysis, raw data (or unprocessed data) are typically cleaned: Outliers are removed and obvious instrument or data entry errors are corrected.
+Prior to analysis, raw data (or unprocessed data) is typically cleaned: Outliers are removed, and obvious instrument or data entry errors are corrected.

 Data can be seen as the smallest units of factual information that can be used as a basis for calculation, reasoning, or discussion.
 Data can range from abstract ideas to concrete measurements, including, but not limited to, statistics.
 Thematically connected data presented in some relevant context can be viewed as information.
 Contextually connected pieces of information can then be described as data insights or intelligence.
-The stock of insights and intelligence that accumulates over time resulting from the synthesis of data into information, can then be described as knowledge.
-Data have been described as "the new oil of the digital economy".
+The stock of insights and intelligence that accumulate over time resulting from the synthesis of data into information, can then be described as knowledge.
+Data has been described as "the new oil of the digital economy".
 Data, as a general concept, refers to the fact that some existing information or knowledge is represented or coded in some form suitable for better usage or processing.

 Advances in computing technologies have led to the advent of big data, which usually refers to very large quantities of data, usually at the petabyte scale.
 Using traditional data analysis methods and computing, working with such large (and growing) datasets is difficult, even impossible.
 (Theoretically speaking, infinite data would yield infinite information, which would render extracting insights or intelligence impossible.)
 In response, the relatively new field of data science uses machine learning (and other artificial intelligence (AI)) methods that allow for efficient applications of analytic methods to big data.

-The iPhone is a line of smartphones produced by Apple that use Apple's own iOS mobile operating system.
-The first-generation iPhone was announced by then–Apple CEO Steve Jobs on January 9, 2007.
-Since then, Apple has annually released new iPhone models and iOS updates.
-As of November 1, 2018, more than 2.2 billion iPhones had been sold.
+The iPhone is a line of smartphones developed and marketed by Apple that run iOS, the company's own mobile operating system.
+The first-generation iPhone was announced by then–Apple CEO Steve Jobs on January 9, 2007, at Macworld 2007, and launched later that year.
+Since then, Apple has annually released new iPhone models and iOS versions; the most recent models being the iPhone 16 and 16 Plus, and the higher-end iPhone 16 Pro and 16 Pro Max.
+As of January 1, 2024, more than 2.3 billion iPhones have been sold, making Apple the largest vendor of mobile phones in 2023.

-The iPhone was the first mobile phone to use multi-touch technology.
-Since the iPhone's launch, it has gained larger screen sizes, video-recording, waterproofing, and many accessibility features.
+The original iPhone was the first mobile phone to use multi-touch technology.
+Throughout its history, the iPhone has gained larger, higher-resolution displays, video-recording functionality, waterproofing, and many accessibility features.
 Up to the iPhone 8 and 8 Plus, iPhones had a single button on the front panel, with the iPhone 5s and later integrating a Touch ID fingerprint sensor.
-Since the iPhone X, iPhone models have switched to a nearly bezel-less front screen design with Face ID facial recognition, and app switching activated by gestures.
-Touch ID is still used for the budget iPhone SE series.
+Since the iPhone X, iPhone models have switched to a nearly bezel-less front screen design with Face ID facial recognition in place of Touch ID for authentication, and increased use of gestures in place of the home button for navigation.

 Lightning is a natural phenomenon formed by electrostatic discharges through the atmosphere between two electrically charged regions, either both in the atmosphere or one in the atmosphere and one on the ground, temporarily neutralizing these in a near-instantaneous release of an average of between 200 megajoules and 7 gigajoules of energy, depending on the type.
 This discharge may produce a wide range of electromagnetic radiation, from heat created by the rapid movement of electrons, to brilliant flashes of visible light in the form of black-body radiation.
 Lightning causes thunder, a sound from the shock wave which develops as gases in the vicinity of the discharge experience a sudden increase in pressure.
 Lightning occurs commonly during thunderstorms as well as other types of energetic weather systems, but volcanic lightning can also occur during volcanic eruptions.
 Lightning is an atmospheric electrical phenomenon and contributes to the global atmospheric electrical circuit.